paulywill/100-days-of-code/log.md

 Just listened to the podcast on [100DaysOfCode](https://www.freecodecamp.org/news/quincylarson/100-days-of-code-creator-alexander-kallaway--bkuL0lP20).
 Very impressed!
 Did read several of the books mentioned, but would love to re-read them again.
 Some are new mentions I've never heard of and actually just reached out to Alexander if there was a list, as I wasn't able to find good show notes.

 Have to get ready for a wedding now.

+### Day 07: September 15, 2018
+**Today's Progress**:

+More AWS studying.
+Officially finished cloudguru's Udemy AWS Developer Associate 2018 course.

+**Thoughts**:

+Still so many gaps and nitty gritty to cover.
+Would like to do some more studying and coding tonight when junior is put to bed.

 -------------------------------